Sreyeesh/GitHub-Desktop-Course/README.md

 # GitHub Desktop Mastery: Hands-On HTML, CSS, and JavaScript Project

 Welcome to the **GitHub Desktop Hands-On Project** repository!
-This repository is part of the "GitHub Desktop Mastery" course available on [Udemy]().
 The goal of this project is to help you learn version control using GitHub Desktop through a simple, yet practical, HTML, CSS, and JavaScript project.

 ## 📚 Course Overview
 This project is part of the course **"Master GitHub Desktop for Version Control"** where you will learn: